yvonen-s/tw-us-nationid/README.md

 ### 5. dippol.py
 ----
 **_//DRAFT - PROBABLY WON'T USE THIS ANY MORE_**
+Originally interested in exploring if trends in either Taiwanese political attitudes or U.S. military spending have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic allies**.
+Data results so far are pretty uninteresting and limited so nixing this idea
-This script reads data from `dipreg.csv`, a table of all countries, their diplomatic relationship status with Taiwan and their Polity Scores in each year.
+- This script reads data from `dipreg.csv`, a table of all countries, their diplomatic relationship status with Taiwan and their Polity Scores in each year.
 Polity Scores are a third-party metric examining "concomitant qualities of democratic and autocratic authority in governing institutions" and ranks regime authority on a 21-point scale ranging from -10 (hereditary monarchy) to +10 (consolidated democracy).
 ### 6. compgraphs.py
 ----
 //TBD, VERY DRAFT

 This script combines data from the previous scripts and builds graphs layering different data trends over each other.
 #### Trim data for comparison down to matching time periods and add common merge keys
-#### Comparing data between different opinion poll datasets
-#### Comparing election/democratization data and military aid data
-#### Comparing opinions on U.S. government with amounts of military aid
+#### Comparing attitudes towards Taiwanese government, U.S. government and Chinese government with amounts of military aid
 #### Comparing belief in U.S. military support with amounts of military aid
+#### Comparing attitudes towards independence with amounts of military aid
-#### Comparing attitudes towards Taiwanese security governance with amounts of military aid
+#### Comparing attitudes towards Taiwanese government with amounts of military aid
+#### Comparing belief in U.S. military support with attitudes towards Taiwanese government
-#### Comparing attitudes toward independence with opinions on U.S., Taiwanese and Chinese governments
+#### Comparing attitudes towards independence with opinions on U.S., Taiwanese and Chinese governments
 ## Summary/Conclusions
 TBD
 ## Data and Sources